jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 #### vboxmanage

-This command is related to using Virtual Box and will change the amount of memory allocated to the Virtual Machine image during the build process.
-The amounts listed below have no bearing on the machine image that is produced.
+This command allows you to issue custom VirtualBox commands from within Packer.
+This is helpful for modifying hardware, such as number of CPUs and memory allocated during the install.
+Also you can modify the number of attached disks progrmatically.

 ```json